aserfidan/nd00333_AZMLND_C2/starter_files/README.md

 #### Step 2:Automated ML Experiment
 Registered Datasets in ML Stuido showing that Bankmarketting dataset available:
 ![](images/step2/bankdataset.png)
+The data is related with direct marketing campaigns of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+We are trying to predict whether the client subscribed a term deposit or not.
+If yes it is labeled as 'y', otherwise 'n'.
+To predict this, we have 20 explanatory features which includes age, job, marital, education and so on.

 AutoML experiment is completed:
+I used default options of Azure AutoML algortihm.
+It is quite easy to use tool.
+All feature selection, hypertuning,etc are carried out by itself.
+This saves lots of time.
 ![](images/step2/experimentcompleted.png)

 Best Model:
 ![](images/step2/bestmodel.png)
+Our best performing model is: VotingEnsemble Based on this model most impactful features are: duration and emp.var.rate

 #### Step 3:Deploy the Best Model

 Best Model Deployed:
 ![](images/step3/bestmodeldeployed.png)
+Similar to obtaining best model, deploying it also is quite easy.
+After selecting the best model, I just follow default options of deploy process.
+I selected compute type as Azure Container Instance and enabled key authentication.

 #### Step 4:Enable Application Insights